-The horses’ origins are open to debate, with few facts available but since the horses were imported from Cuba for logging work, and Columbus once had two horse farms in Cuba, and since the horses’ DNA very specifically indicates Spanish Colonial, their lineage seems fairly certain.
-When the horses were slaughtered nearly to extinction in the late 1960s, the gene pool became so small that they now all are genetically very similar.
+The horses’ origins are open to debate, with few facts available but since the horses were imported from Cuba for logging work, and Columbus once had two horse farms in Cuba, and since the horses’ DNA very specifically indicates Spanish their lineage seems fairly certain.
+When the horses were slaughtered nearly to extinction in the late 1960s, the gene pool became so small that they were driven into a genetic bottleneck.

-The horses in Cuba today in no way resemble ours.
+The only horses in Cuba today that resemble ours are the street horses.
+Nothing raised by the government resembles ours.
 DNA work is not available for Cuban horses.

 Barbs?
 Colonial Spanish?
 Initially, we were quite certain that we had Barbs.
 However, the terminology is not clear and definitions are open to debate.
 It was thought that when the Moors invaded Spain they upgraded the Spanish Horse with their Barb horses.
 Recent research and thought indicate that the reverse may be true: The Moors found the Spanish horse superior and upgraded their Barbs.
-No matter what they are named, our horses show Spanish Colonial, and are much closer to the Colonial than the derivative Paso Fino.
+No matter what they are named, our horses show Spanish, and are much closer to the Colonial than the derivative Paso Fino.

 Why do we call them wild?